 uprising in August of 1988 in which the military government killed an estimated 10,000 unarmed protestors in the streets of the country’s capital, Rangoon.

-In 1990 Suu Kyi’s party, the National League for Democracy, won Burma’s first free election in 30 years, yet the ruling junta still refused to set her free.
-The Burmese people were denied their chosen leader
+In 1990 Suu Kyi’s party, the National League for Democracy, won Myanmar’s first free election in 30 years, yet the ruling junta still refused to set her free.
+The people of then-named-Burma were denied their chosen leader

 and the democracy she espoused.

 Her message to the world at that time was: “Please use your freedom to help promote ours.”